MIchaeladcock/michaeladcock.github.io/_posts/2020-10-09-THM-RootMe.md

 <p>As expected we dropped in as www-data.
 We’ll need to enumerate to find an privesc path.</p>
 <img src="/img/rootme/19.whoami.png">

 <p>It appears that we only have one other user other than root.
-I suspect we’ll need to move laterally to the rootme user before we can move root.Let’s keep enumerating.
+I suspect we’ll need to move laterally to the rootme user before we can move the root user.Let’s keep enumerating.
 First I’m going for the easy wins by password huning, checking suid, guid and contab </p>
 <img src="/img/rootme/20.users.png">

 <H1>Gaining root </H1>